openvinotoolkit/model_server/docs/dynamic_bs_demultiplexer.md

 ```

 #### OVMS configuration file
-Go to `models` directory:
+Go to the `models` directory:
 ```
 cd models
 ```

-Create new file named `config.json` there:
+Create a new file named `config.json` there:
 ```json
 {
    "model_config_list": [